Historic Beachside Home

 CELEBRATIONS

 Over the years, this beautiful home has been the venue for weddings, anniversaries, and family reunions.
-The ADU offers the perfect bride's preparation room before she walks down the staircase to meet her groom and guests.
+The ADU offers the perfect bride's preparation room before she walks down the stairway to meet her groom and guests.
 The courtyard is an excellent "hiding" spot for guests awaiting an unsuspecting honoree.
 The six bedrooms and five baths provide private, comfortable space for everyone.
 Imagine hosting YOUR next special event in this charming home.

 Lot and Room Sizes